-Tim Jennings joined the Tony award winning Children’s Theatre Company as Managing Director in November of 2011.
-Working in partnership with Artistic Director Peter Brosius, Tim manages the marketing, resource development, educational and administrative functions of the theatre, its programs and subsidiaries (Costume Rentals, Plays for Young Audiences, Neighborhood Bridges) and supports Peter's profound artistic vision.
-Prior to joining CTC, Tim spent 4 season as the Managing Director of Seattle Children’s Theatre where he shepherded the company through a $2 million budget reduction, several foreign artist collaborations (including bringing the first professional theatre company from Iran to the US in 30 years) and multiple CBA negotiations.
-Previously, Tim served as the Managing Director of the Roseneath Theatre in Toronto for eight seasons and taught Theatre Production and Management at both Ryerson University and Humber College theatre schools.
-Tim’s history includes management roles with such notable Canadian companies as the Canadian Stage Company, The Canadian Opera Company, Ainsworth at SkyDome and Theatre Passe Muraille as well as running his own theatrical management consulting firm.
-Tim has produced work garnering a total of 15 Dora Award Nominations (Toronto's 'Tony') including 7 wins, 3 of which were for Outstanding Production.
-Under his leadership, Roseneath Theatre also won 3 Canada Council for the Arts 'Prizes', 2 Chalmers Awards for new play development and had a play nominated for the National Literary Prize of Germany (in translation).
-He has taken productions to 4 continents, well over a dozen countries and over 40 States in the last decade.
-In 2007, Tim was shortlisted for Canada's 'Arts Manager of the Year'.
-Alongside his appointment to the TCG board, Tim sits on the board of the Minnesota Theatre Alliance and the Ivey awards committee and is a past membership chair of IPAY (International Performing for Young People) and a past Board member of the Washington State Arts Alliance.
-Tim volunteers on the executive of a medieval history society, and has served on the cultural database steering committees in both WA and now in MN and on the Board of the Boys and Girls Club in King/Kitsap counties (WA).
-Tim is married to Truly Carmichael and together they raise their 12 year old son, Zachary.
+Tim Jennings is the Executive Director of The Shaw Festival in Niagra-on-the-Lake, ON, Canada.
+Previously, he has served as Managing Director at the Tony award winning Children’s Theatre Company (Minneapolis), Seattle Children's Theatre and Roseneath Theatre (Toronto).
+Tim is known for his work in financial stabilization, for several foreign artist collaborations (including bringing the first professional theatre company from Iran to the US in 30 years) and as a lead negotiator of multiple regional and national artist contracts.
+Previously, Tim taught Theatre Production and Management at both Ryerson University and Humber College theatre schools.
+Tim’s history includes management roles with such notable companies as the Canadian Stage Company, The Canadian Opera Company and Ainsworth at SkyDome as well as running his own theatrical management consulting firm.
+A multi award winning producer, he has taken productions to 4 continents, well over a dozen countries and over 40 States in the last 15 years.
+Alongside his appointment to the TCG board where he currently serves as Treasurer, Tim has sat on the board of the Minnesota Theatre Alliance, the Ivey awards committee, was the past membership chair of IPAY (International Performing for Young People) and a past Board member of the Washington State Arts Alliance.
+Tim has also served on the founding cultural database steering committees in both WA and MN and on the Board of the Boys and Girls Club in WA.
+Tim is married to Truly Carmichael and together they raise their 15 year old son, Zachary.

 Marshall Jones III is the Producer of the Tony-Award winning Crossroads Theatre Company as well as an Associate Professor of Theater Arts at the prestigious Mason Gross School of the Arts at Rutgers University.
 Marshall has more than twenty-five years of experience in a wide variety of key executive positions at some of New York city's most reputable institutions including the world famous Apollo Theater (General Manager), the world's most famous arena — Madison Square Garden (Company Manager & Associate Producer), the historic landmark Radio City Music Hall (Producer), and Disney On Broadway's The Lion King.
 Marshall earned a BA in Theater Arts from Rutgers University and an MA in Arts Management from New York University.
 He is also a member of the New Brunswick Arts Council, in addition to proudly serving on the Board of Directors of several professional organizations including the Alliance For Inclusion in the Arts (formerly the Non-Traditional Casting Project); the American Conference on Diversity and Blackberry Productions.
 Most recently Marshall was appointed by the Governor as a Commissioner of the NJ Public Broadcasting Authority.Back to top